 I have designed this pack to be activities that can be completed at any time.
 For ease of creation I thought of Monday to Friday for 4 weeks.
 It does not matter what day you do the activities on or what week you start with.
 You could even start with week 4, go to week 1, then 3 and 2.
 However the activities over the days do build up in skill level by ending with writing sentences.

 - Like the idea but the timing is not right for you.
-Do not worry I intend to make more handwriting challenges for the Autumn term, Christmas holidays etc.
+Do not worry I intend to make more handwriting challenges.

 - Think you would prefer your child to have individual online lessons with myself check out this page.